How Common Is Chlamydia?

 Chlamydia is a bacterial infection.
 This means that any way bacteria can be transferred, chlamydia can be transferred.
 Most commonly it is the exchange of bodily fluids via intercourse.
 It is easily transmitted through oral, anal, and vaginal intercourse when proper precautions are not taken.

-Because of the prevalence and the level to which this disease goes undetected (and therefore untreated), take the initiative yourself and schedule an annual STD test, including a screening for chlamydia.
-You only get one body and only one set of reproductive organs, don’t leave this one to chance.
+Because of the prevalence and the level to which this disease goes undetected (and therefore untreated), take the initiative yourself and schedule an annual STD test.
+Make sure this includes a screening for chlamydia.
+You only get one body and only one set of reproductive organs; don’t leave this one to chance.
 Be the responsible one, get tested, and leave doubt in the rear-view mirror.

 Disclaimer: This article is not meant to act as medical advice.